PSP-Archive/PSP-Archive.github.io/_posts/2022-03-26-PSP_programming_languages.md

 ### Assembly

 Coding a PSP program in MIPS assembly alone is certainly a possibility, though not a popular one.
 The homebrews fully written in this language are no more than a handful - TyRaNiD's [Minifire](https://archive.org/details/minifire) being the best known.
+Another example of a standalone project in assembly is Iridescence's [Hello World](https://github.com/IridescentRose/PSP-ASM-Example).

 Some learning resources are available, such as [the MIPS page](https://github.com/uofw/uofw/wiki/MIPS) of the uOFW project.